AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Code is not cheap.
 Bad code is more expensive today than ever because it prevents AI from working efficiently.

-Matt Pocock dismantled the widespread "Specs-to-Code" approach – meaning the practice of simply throwing specifications (detailed requirement descriptions) into an AI and blindly adopting the output.
-The result, he argues, is uncontrollable "software entropy" (the creeping increase of disorder and complexity in a codebase).
+Matt Pocock took apart the widespread "Specs-to-Code" approach: the practice of simply throwing specifications (detailed requirement descriptions) at an AI and adopting the output blindly.
+The result, he argues, is uncontrollable "software entropy" (the creeping rise of disorder and complexity in a codebase).

 His counter-proposal:

-• Deep Modules (a concept by John Ousterhout): Modules that contain a lot of logic internally but offer a simple interface to the outside.
-Like a car: a complex engine, but you only need a steering wheel and pedals.
-The human designs the architecture; the AI implements the logic within the module.
-Testing only occurs at the interface – ideal for TDD as a guardrail.
+• Deep Modules (a concept from John Ousterhout): modules that hold a lot of logic internally but expose a simple interface.
+Like a car: a complex engine, but all you need is a steering wheel and pedals.
+The human designs the architecture; the AI implements the logic inside the module.
+Testing happens only at the interface, which makes it ideal for TDD as a guardrail.

-• TDD: Tests first, code second.
-This allows him to guide the AI in small, verifiable steps.
+• TDD: tests first, code second.
+This lets him steer the AI in small, verifiable steps.

 Mario Zechner – Self-Control and the Fight Against AI Junk